3D printed buildings

 Fire resistance is another big advantage of printed homes, says Gile -- particularly for Redding and other areas in the West located close to forests and grasslands.

 And what about labor?
 It takes a three-person crew to print a home, Gile says: one to run the construction printer from a laptop, a "materials master" who assures the aggregate is running smoothly through the device, and a support person to respond to any exigencies.

 "That's it," Gile says.
 "The savings on labor are huge.
 Right now, we estimate total project cost savings will run at about 15 percent compared to standard home construction.
-But as our efficiencies improve, the cost ratio will improve as well -- dramatically.
-By next year, we should be able to print with conventional concrete formulas, and we'll be printing foundations and sidewalks as well as walls.
+But as Emergent 3D's efficiencies improve, the cost ratio will improve as well -- dramatically.
+By next year, we should be able to print with conventional concrete formulas, and we'll be printing foundations and sidewalks, as well as walls.
 That should bring the cost savings differential to 30 to 40 percent."

 Emergent 3D has negotiated a contract with the City of Redding to print up to 24 new homes in conjunction with a local nonprofit housing group and has partnered with Habitat for Humanity in California's Tuolumne County to print senior residences.

-The company also has been commissioned to print a church in Redding; construction tentatively will begin this fall.
+Emergent 3D also has been commissioned to print a church in Redding; construction will tentatively begin this fall.